 This is part 1 of a 3 part series on pre-class learning strategies, which can be used as part of the flipped or inverted class.
 I have discussed why I implement pre-class learning strategies in the past and want to focus instead more on the how in these posts.

-- Part 1 focuses on some common types of assignments/assessments that you can use.
+- Part 1 (this one) focuses on some common types of assignments/assessments that you can use.

-- Part 2 will focus on some different ways that you provide your students with the resources that they will be using to do some learning before coming to class.
+- Part 2 focuses on some different ways that you provide your students with the resources that they will be using to do some learning before coming to class.

 Common pre-class assignments